codingteam/horta-hell/README.md

 Configuring the Vagrant
 -----------------------
-Ypu may want to change Vagrant default forwarded SSH port.
+You may want to change Vagrant default forwarded SSH port.
 To do that, edit the `Vagrantfile`.

-Install the `trusty64` image if yo have not already done it:
+Install the `trusty64` image if you have not already done it:

     $ vagrant box add ubuntu/trusty64